awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/scenarios/basic/README.md

 ### Service usage warning

-Running the below commands may cause charges to your AWS account.
+- Running this code might result in charges to your AWS account.
-Make sure you understand billing model for the services used here.
+- Make sure you understand the pricing model for the services used here.
+See https://aws.amazon.com/pricing

 ### Run the interactive command prompt